Dealing with dynamic change

 Diminishing margins are perhaps part of the root cause as to why questionable decisions were taken at VW, now undermining this once blue-chip brand.

 Whether it’s irregularities around recording emissions or exchange rates, from the motor industry to finance, the systemic weaknesses of industrial-model businesses in a digital world are becoming evident.

 In one area of economic activity that we work with at Visceral Business, the housing sector, a recent reclassification of social housing as public debt by the ONS in the UK will fundamentally reposition the core purpose of the organisations in this space.

-There’s an increasing recognition, as Halton Housing’s CEO Nick Atkin has argued, that to survive they must radically remodel their businesses.
+There’s an increasing recognition, as Halton Housing’s CEO Nick Atkin has recently argued, that to survive they must radically remodel their businesses.